mjaymeyer/aeris-aair-home-assistant/README.md

 <img src="./media/image20.png" alt="" width="600"/>

 NOTE: Your device may seem to freeze (like below) when it gets to "Switching device to normal mode", if it says it fails after this do not panic, it is likely fine.
-Ctrl-C to cancel.
 You likely don't need to update again but are welcome to put your device back in DFU mode and try it again if you'd like, though I don't believe anything else needs updated.
 My device would seemingly fail after the switch back to normal mode but the software was definitely good to go regardless.

 <img src="./media/image21.png" alt="" width="600"/>